sfikas/medical-imaging-datasets/README.md

 * A list of Medical imaging datasets.
 Source : https://sites.google.com/site/aacruzr/image-datasets
 * An additional, possibly overlapping list can be found at : https://github.com/beamandrew/medical-data

-## State of the art / Challenges

-* Current state of the art of most used computer vision datasets: Who is the best at X? http://rodrigob.github.io/are_we_there_yet/build/
-* Grand Challenges in Medical Image Analysis https://grand-challenge.org/
-* Challenges in global health and development problems https://grandchallenges.org/#/map

 ### Multimodal databases

 * Center for Invivo Microscopy (CIVM), Embrionic and Neonatal Mouse (H&E, MR) http://www.civm.duhs.duke.edu/devatlas/